JonasMendez/SORTER/README.md

 FLAGS:

--wd WORKING DIRECTORY (DIRECTORY STRING STARTING AND ENDING IN '/'. e.g: "-wd /workingdirectory/" should be the same directory used in Phase 1)
+-wd WORKING DIRECTORY (STARTING AND ENDING IN '/'. e.g: "-wd /workingdirectory/" should be the same directory used in Phase 1)
--pq PHASE QUALITY; SAMTOOLS -Q FLAG; MINIMUM READS TO CALL A PHASE (atleast 20 recommended) -al NUMBER OF ITERATIONS FOR MAFFT ALIGNMENTS (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept (0.25 recommended for ~50 samples, be aware of the number of samples you are processing)
--idformat (full/copies/onlysample/*) OUTPUTS FINAL FASTA ALIGNMENT SEQUENCE IDS IN FOLLOWING FORMATS:
+-pq PHASE QUALITY; SAMTOOLS -Q FLAG; MINIMUM READS TO CALL A PHASE (atleast 20 recommended) -al NUMBER OF ITERATIONS FOR MAFFT ALIGNMENTS (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be ket; 0.25 recommended for ~50 samples (INPUT AS DECIMAL) -idformat (full/copies/onlysample/*) OUTPUTS FINAL FASTA ALIGNMENT SEQUENCE IDS IN FOLLOWING FORMATS:
 	-idformat full = >L100_cl0_@@##_sampleid_0 ; Keeps full anottation.
 (Locus_ClusterID_@@##_sampleid_phase)
 	-idformat phase = >@@##_sampleid_0 ; RECOMMENDED FOR PHASING.
 Keeps sample id and phase. i.e. if last annotation >1 signifies samples with multiple consensus alleles per locus-cluster that were phased.